 As a result of uncertain political, credit and financial market conditions, including the potential consequences of the federal government defaulting on its obligations for a period of time due to federal debt ceiling limitations or other unresolved political issues, investments in financial instruments issued or guaranteed by the federal government pose credit default and liquidity risks.
 Given that future deterioration in the U.S. credit and financial markets is a possibility, no assurance can be made that losses or significant deterioration in the fair value of our U.S. government issued or guaranteed investments will not occur.
-At June 30, 2024, we had approximately \$243.5 million invested in U.S. government and agency obligations.
+At December 31, 2024, we had approximately \$303.7 million invested in U.S. government, U.S. government agency obligations and Government-sponsored enterprises obligations.
 The 2024 downgrade by Fitch Rating Services to the U.S. credit rating could affect the stability of securities issued or guaranteed by the federal government and the valuation or liquidity of our portfolio of such investment securities, and could result in our counterparties requiring additional collateral for our borrowings.
 Further, instability in the U.S. political, credit and financial market conditions may increase our future borrowing costs.